RocketChat/docs-old/developer-guides/quick-start/README.md

 ## On Linux/Mac

 You can run Rocket.Chat for development on a Linux or a Mac.
 The following instruction has been tested on a new Ubuntu 18.04 LTS installation.
+Try to find and use a *NEW Ubuntu server installation* with no other un-necessary software installed, not a "Desktop" or "Client" installation.

+*DO NOT* use a system where you already have nodeJS installed to avoid problems.

 During the build, memory usage will be nearly 8G, this is the minimum level of RAM recommended for development workstations.
+(If you are not doing any development, and just deploying a Rocket.Chat server - the RAM required can be as low as 1G.)

-Note that there is no need to install mongo, nodejs, or npm on the base operating system.
+IMPORTANT:  Note that there is no need to install mongo, nodejs, or npm on the base operating system.
+If you have any of these already installed; start over, or use another CLEAN system.

 Development should be performed under a regular user account (not `root`) on Linux.
 There should be no need to run `sudo` at all.
+Running `sudo`, even once,  during the installation -- may mess up file permissions in irreversable manner.

 You may notice build WARNINGs related to _peer dependencies_  or other transitive dependencies.
 They are typically safe to ignore unless you are coding the feature or modules that require them.